inphobia/p5-idea-wikiclone/Perl-Debugger.md

 * Watches

 # Important notes
-* Atm there is no threading support, not even tested in threaded environment
+* Atm there is no threading support, it hasn't been tested in threaded environment
-* Don't know how it will work with fork
+* forked processes has not been tested
-* Watch evals being done in scalar context, so if you'll try to watch `@somearray`, you'll probably get just number of elements.
+* Watch evals are being done in scalar context, so if you'll try to watch `@somearray`, you'll probably get just number of elements.
 To make this work, you should add a reference to watch: `\@somearray`
-* If you are familiar with perl native debugger and actions from there, ind IDEA they are part of breakpoints, see 'Log evaluated expression'.
-Note, that your expression should not print anything, it should return result which will be printed in console by IDE.
+* If you are familiar with perl native debugger and actions from there, in IDEA they are part of breakpoints, see 'Log evaluated expression'.
+Note, that your expression should not print anything, it should return a value which should be printed in console of IDE.
 Breakpoint condition affects these too.
 So they will print only if condition is met.
 * Incorrectly set `Script encoding` may cause performance issues on IDE side

 # How debugger handles encodings